yp-edu/yp-edu.github.io/pages/_stories/my-approach-to-ai-safety.md

 ### Viable Paths

-First I feel that reduction approaches like symbolism conversion are a great way to make models interpretable by default but it won't scale.
-Emergent properties are really hard to be made interpretable by default and this path might require too much time compared to the capabilities development.
+Exploring effective strategies for AI safety, I believe, involves a blend of approaches.
+While I see the potential in symbolism and model conversion for inherent interpretability, they may not keep pace with rapid AI advancements.
+My focus is more on practical, immediate solutions.

- One approach is to focus on closed evaluations, which involve testing models on a limited set of data to gain insights into their behaviour.
-Another option is to conduct both closed and open research into model interpretability, which can help to identify patterns and trends that might not be immediately apparent in closed evaluations.
+I'm keen on closed evaluations where we can test AI models in controlled environments to understand their behaviors better.
+But that's just the start; combining these closed evaluations with broader research into model interpretability can uncover patterns and insights that aren't immediately obvious.

- Finally, some researchers are working to mathematically ground interpretability in order to develop a theory of control that can help to guide the development of more interpretable models in the future.
+Another exciting direction I'm exploring is anchoring interpretability in theoretical foundations.
+This could lead us to a control theory for AI models, providing a solid framework for developing interpretable systems.
+It’s all about keeping up with AI's fast-paced evolution while ensuring our safety measures are robust and scalable.

 ## Entrepreneurship